Module Smaws_Client_KMS.ImportKeyMaterial

 Then, in an ImportKeyMaterial request, you submit your encrypted key material and import token.
 When calling this operation, you must specify the following values:

 When this operation is successful, the key state of the KMS key changes from PendingImport to Enabled, and you can use the KMS key in cryptographic operations.
+For single-Region, symmetric encryption keys, you will need to import all of the key materials associated with the KMS key to change its state to Enabled.
+Use the ListKeyRotations operation to list the ID and import state of each key material associated with a KMS key.

 The KMS key that you use for this operation must be in a compatible key state.
 For details, see Key states of KMS keys in the Key Management Service Developer Guide.